 Fast forward to May, and there aren't many better ways to make a statement on the opening time trial stage of the first Grand Tour of the season than by having an adrenaline-pumping supercar as a team car.
 It certainly makes a change from the litany of estates and hatchbacks normally seen during every stage of a race!

 Spare bikes have never travelled in such style, as the Team Bahrain Merida-liveried 570S followed closely in The Shark's slipstream, during the leg-sapping 2 km ascent to the Sanctuary of San Luca which overlooks the historic capital of the Emilia-Romagna region.

 However, this partnership goes much further than having the coolest team cars in the peloton.
-Rooted in three key areas: technical collaboration; human high-performance; and marketing and commercial services; delivered through McLaren Applied Technologies and McLaren Group's marketing specialism, it aims to accelerate Team Bahrain Merida's journey to the pinnacle of professional cycling.
+Rooted in three key areas: technical collaboration; human high-performance; and marketing and commercial services; delivered through McLaren Applied and McLaren Group's marketing specialism, it aims to accelerate Team Bahrain Merida's journey to the pinnacle of professional cycling.